Is Infant Rice Cereal Carcinogenic?

 My second and third children are better off for it and I am convinced that how we feed our kids in the first years has a major impact on their health later on.
 My own children have taught me this, the children of my clients have taught me this and research shows us this.

-A 2014 study gives us even more of a reason to avoid the processed rice cereal and go for real, whole foods instead.
-The Study, published in the Journal of Pediatric Gastroenterology and Nutrition, raises concerns about inorganic arsenic levels in rice, particularly as it relates to feeding infants.
+A 2014 study gives us even more of a reason to avoid processed rice cereal and go for real, whole foods instead.
+The study, published in the Journal of Pediatric Gastroenterology and Nutrition, raises concerns about inorganic arsenic levels in rice, particularly as it relates to feeding infants.

 This type of arsenic is found in higher levels in rice (particularly brown rice) than in other grains, in part due to the way it is grown.
 Inorganic arsenic is considered a first level carcinogen and, as of yet, levels in food are unregulated.